 - 2 Tsp Dijon mustard

 - 2 Cups Rice

 Heat 1 tablespoon oil over medium-high in a Dutch oven.
 Season the chicken all over with salt and pepper.
 Working in batches, if necessary, sear the chicken until browned on both sides, 6 or 7 minutes per side.
+Get a good char on the skin side.
 Transfer the chicken to a plate and set aside.

 In the same pot, heat the remaining 3 tablespoons of oil over medium-high heat.
 When the oil is hot, add the onions in an even layer, season with salt and pepper.
 Cook the onions stirring frequently.
 Cook until you get a nice caramelization.
 This will take 20 – 30 minutes.

-Add the bell pepper, chile, garlic, ginger, bay leaves and the mustard, and continue stirring, adding 1 to 2 tablespoons of water as needed to avoid scorching at the bottom of the pot.
+Add the bell pepper, scotch bonnet chili, garlic, ginger, bay leaves and the mustard, and continue stirring, adding 1 to 2 tablespoons of water as needed to avoid scorching at the bottom of the pot.
 Cook for about 5 minutes.
 Stir in a 1/4 cup of lime juice, and season with 1 salt and pepper.